Phase transitions induced by standard and predetermined measurements in transmon arrays: Numerical simulations

-In the case of the total number of bosons we show that for the \textit{predetermined} measurement, there is an inversion in the fitting of the two distributions for different system sizes [Fig.~\ref{fig:numerical_results_2}(g) and Fig.~\ref{fig:numerical_results_2}(h)], although there is some size-dependent effect in the fittings, which should be re-scaled to locate the value of the critical parameter.
-Although the important result, in this case, is the existence of two phases and a transition between them, and that the volume-law phase coincides with the prediction of ergodicity based on purely theoretical arguments, that support the reasoning about replica symmetry breaking discussed in Sec.~\ref{sec:statistics}.
-For the \textit{standard} measurement, all trajectories have the same number of bosons, because the measurement preserves this symmetry fitting perfectly to the delta distribution~[Fig.~\ref{fig:numerical_results_2}(c) and Fig.~\ref{fig:numerical_results_2}(d)].

-Note that the theoretical distributions in the states yield different distributions for the number of bosons depending on the case.
-In the volume-law phase, the distribution for $N_L$ is a Gaussian centered at $N_T=L/2$ and uniform for $N_{\ell'}$, but in both cases, these distributions are computed directly by considering a uniform distribution in the vectors of the basis.
+Note that the theoretical distributions in the states yield different distributions for the number of bosons depending on the measurement type.
+In the size-dependent phase, the distribution for $N_L$ is a Gaussian centered at $N_T=L/2$ and uniform for $N_{\ell'}$, but in both cases, these distributions are computed directly by considering a uniform distribution in the vectors of the basis.
 In the area-law phase, the distributions are $\delta_{N_L,L/2} $ for $N_L$ and $\delta_{N_{\ell'},\alpha_{\ell'}} $ for $N_{\ell'}$ (located at $N=0$ or $N=1$, depending on the parity of the site $\ell'$ in the middle of the chain).
-This point is of utmost importance since the fact that the fitting $N_{\ell'}$ does not change for the \textit{standard} measurement does not imply an absence of a phase transition.
-As in the case of the \text{predetermined} measurements, the steady states are distributed uniformly over the basis states for the ergodic phase, which corresponds to a uniform distribution in the number of bosons.
-But in the area-law phase, we must consider the states corresponding to the $2^L$ eigenstates of the \textit{standard} measurement so that the stationary states are uniformly distributed over the basis vectors, as in the case of the volume-law phase, yielding the same results in both phases.
+This point is crucial because the constancy of the fitting $N_{\ell'}$ under the \textit{standard} measurement does not necessarily imply an absence of a phase transition.
+As in the case of the \textit{feedback} measurements, the steady states are distributed uniformly over the basis states for the ergodic phase corresponding to a uniform distribution in the number of bosons.
+But in the area-law phase, we must consider the states corresponding to the $2^L$ eigenstates of the \textit{standard} measurement so that the stationary states are uniformly distributed over the basis vectors, as in the case of the size-dependent phase, yielding the same results in both phases.